BDC Hamburger Icon

 • Unpredictable care expenses.
 Another parent doesn’t have regular child care expenses.
 They have extended family who can care for their child for free.
 This employee might lose most or all of their FSA savings.
 However, there has been a tax reduction on earnings.

-Employers can provide a partial solution for the use-it-or-lose-it dilemma by allowing employees a grace period of 2.5 months after the plan year’s end for spending what’s in the account.
-The funds are forfeited if they are not spent in that grace period.
+Employers can provide a partial solution for the use-it-or-lose-it dilemma by allowing employees a 2 1/2-month grace period after the plan year ends to spend the remaining funds.
+If the funds are not used within that grace period, they are forfeited.

 The best payroll services can handle FSA implementation, setup and employee support.
 Read our review of Paychex Payroll to learn about one solution that can help you offer an FSA as a benefit.